 Electives, Directed Study Courses, Concentrations, and Certificates

 The MATS curriculum is chock full of electives.
 In other words, you can focus on your area of interest.
-You can use electives to earn a concentration or graduate certificate (Concentration in Formative Spirituality, Concentration in Biblical Studies, Certificate in Biblical Studies, the Spiritual Direction Graduate Certificate, or the Formative Spirituality Graduate Certificate).
+You can focus your electives on Biblical studies, contemplative practices, or spiritual formation and obtain a 12-credit Concentration (Formative Spirituality) or dive deeper with a Graduate Certificate (Spiritual Direction, Formative Spirituality, Biblical Studies).
 Or you can use elective credits to take Directed Study courses in which you build something completely your own.
 No matter how you use your electives, we recommend you take at least one Directed Study to prepare you for the independent nature of the Thesis process.